ashton781227/cse210-02/README.md

 root                    (project root folder)
 +-- hilo                (source code for game)
   +-- game              (specific classes)
-  +-- __main__.py       (program entry point)
+    +-- hilo.py         (Classes for Hilo and what points to award based on input) +-- directory.py    (Classes to play the game and keep and track score and parse input to hil0.py) +-- __main__.py       (program entry point)
 +-- README.md           (general info)
 ```